kfstorm/carnivore/README.md

 - `markdown`: The article content in Markdown format.
 - `html`: The article content in HTML format.
 - `full_html`: The full web page in HTML format.
+- `pdf`: The full web page in PDF format.

 Output formats could be customized by setting the `CARNIVORE_OUTPUT_FORMATS` environment variable. e.g. `markdown,html,full_html` (split by `,`).
 Default: `markdown`.